New Mexico Hatch Green Chile Chicken Enchiladas

 Recipe Tips and Notes

 • Grilling the chicken, onion, peppers, and garlic is an optional step, but it brings so much to the flavor profile of the final dish that we highly recommend putting in the effort.
-We use lump hardwood charcoal when grilling, and the smoke is truly transformative.
-Alternatively, you can use a gas grill or broil them in the oven for some of the smokey goodness, but it won’t quite be the same.
+We grill using lump hardwood charcoal, and the smoke is truly transformative.
+Alternatively, you can use a gas grill or broil them in the oven for some of the smokey goodness, but it won’t be the same.

-• Using the grilled ingredients and taking the time to reduce the sauce just intensifies the flavors.
-While it increases the time commitment, it pays off in the long run, so save this recipe for the weekend or make the sauce ahead of time for a quick and easy dinner.
+• Using the grilled ingredients and taking the time to reduce the sauce intensifies the flavors.
+While it increases the time commitment, it pays off in the long run, so save this recipe for the weekend or make the sauce for a quick and easy dinner ahead of time.

-• You can grill the ingredients in advance and cook down the sauce and refrigerate everything for a few days.
+• You can grill the ingredients in advance, cook down the sauce, and refrigerate everything for a few days.
 The assembly of the enchiladas and oven time is minimal, so a little planning can make you a weeknight hero!

 Frequently Asked Questions

 These are perfect for freezing.
-Make a double batch so you can eat one and freeze one for a quick weeknight dinner.
-For easy baking freeze these in a disposable pan and cover tightly with foil then place in a freezer-safe air-tight bag.
+Make a double batch to freeze one for a quick weeknight dinner.
+For easy baking, freeze these in a disposable pan and cover tightly with foil, then place in a freezer-safe air-tight bag.
 Defrost leftovers in the refrigerator and then bake according to recipe card directions.

 Enchiladas are traditionally served in restaurants with rice, beans, or a simple salad.